 While artificial intelligence movies aren’t as popular as comedies or thrillers, they still rank well.
 And I feel confident you’ll recognize at least one movie from this list.

-The article covers the top eleven artificial intelligence movies to watch right now, spanning everything from timeless classics to breakthrough titles that have redefined the genre.
+The article covers the top 13 artificial intelligence movies to watch right now, spanning everything from timeless classics to breakthrough titles that have redefined the genre.
 You’ll also find the IMDb rating for each one, helping you judge if a movie’s for you.

 Let’s see which AI movies are worth a watch in 2022.

 Release date: 2021

 We’re opening our list with a movie from last year.
 The movie’s protagonist, Finch Weinberg, is an engineer living with his dog in a post-apocalyptic world.
 Then one day, he builds a robot whose singular aim is to protect his pet.
 After several interactions and experiences, the robot begins to learn about life, love, friendship, and what it means to be human.

 The three become a family, and, together, they look for a new place to call home.
 Do they find what they’re after?
 Give it a watch and see.

 Director: Jason Rothenberg